smpetersgithub/AdvancedSQLPuzzles/Advanced SQL Puzzles/Recursion Examples/readme.md

 # Recursion Examples

-In this directory you will find my collection of SQL scripts to solve various challenges using recursion.
+In this directory, you will find my collection of SQL scripts to solve various challenges using recursion.

 👓&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;I am always on the lookout for puzzles that can be solved using recursion.
 If you have any ideas or scripts you want to add to my collection, please contact me!